Kovah/blog.kovah.de/content/en/2019/deeper-look-into-php-hash-algorithms/index.md

 ### A word about Security

 Hashes are meant to convert an input string into a fixed-length output string.
 Regarding security, we can divide hash algorithms into two groups: cryptographically and non-cryptographically algorithms.
-The former is used, for example, to generate password hashes with the `password_hash()` function and can be considered secure.
+The former are used, for example, to generate password hashes with the `password_hash()` function and can be considered secure.
 The latter, in contrast, are used to store information in a more dense way or verify that a large given value matches another one by computing and comparing their hashes.

 If you are new to the programming world and want to take off by storing your first user passwords in the database, then **never ever** use something like `hash('md5', $user_password)`!!!
 The only correct way to properly generate a secure and trustworthy hash of a user password, is to use the function mentioned above: